Canada Graduate Scholarships - Master's (CGSM)

 - Biomedical Engineering is housed in the Faculty of Engineering.

-- Neurosciences is housed in the Schulich School of Medicine and Dentistry
+- Neuroscience is housed in both the Faculty of Social Science and the Schulich School of Medicine and Dentistry

-- Centre for the Study of Theory and Criticism is housed in the Faculty of Social Science
+- Centre for the Study of Theory and Criticism is housed in the Faculty of Arts and Humanities

 - Women’s Studies and Feminist Research is housed in the Faculty of Arts and Humanities